DrKJeff16/Jnvim/README.md

 <summary><b><u><code>value</code></u></b></summary>
 <br>

 Used for value checking, differentiation and conditional code, aswell as for optional parameters in functions.
-It can be found in [`user/check/value.lua`](/lua/user/check/value.lua).
+It can be found in <a href="/lua/user/check/value.lua">
+<code>user/check/value.lua</code>
+</a>.

 |  function |                                                                                               description                                                                                               |                          parameter types                          | return type |
 |:---------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------:|:-----------:|